 Planning your garden is an important step that many gardeners neglect.
-Get yourself some paper, make a map, and plan out your garden this year.
+Get yourself some paper, make a map, and plan out your garden this year!

-Plan for succession planting.
+Plan for Succession Planting

 The next step in planning your garden is to plan for succession planting.
-Succession planting in its simplest for is just figuring out a planting schedule that will allow the most use of your garden space.
+Succession planting in its simplest form is just figuring out a planting schedule that will allow the most use of your garden space.
 As one crop matures you should plan for another to take its place.

 Here are a few examples:

-Short season crops like spinach or lettuces can be followed in the summer with warm season crops.
+Short-season crops like spinach or lettuces can be followed in the summer with warm-season crops.

-Plan for crop rotation
+Plan for Crop Rotation

 The next step in planning your garden is to plan for crop rotation.
 Rotating your crops through your garden beds is a vital practice for every gardener.
 Even those of you with small gardens should practice crop rotation.

 Crop rotation is too big of a subject to try to tackle in this post.
-But I have a three part series I wrote on crop rotation that will help you out with that topic.
+But I have a three-part series I wrote on crop rotation that will help you out with that topic.
 The first post in that series can be found here.

-Plan for companion planting
+Plan for Companion Planting

 Planning your garden includes making a plan for companion planting.
-The growth and production of many plants is enhanced if they are closely partnered with other plants.
+The growth and production of many plants are enhanced if they are closely partnered with other plants.
 Learn more about this interesting practice by reading this post by my blogging friend.

 Plan for Shade

-Plan for seedlings
+Plan for Seedlings

 If you grow your own seedlings be sure to take a little time to plan out the dates you want to get them started.
 Remember that most veggie starts need between 6 to 8 weeks before they are ready to transplant.
 To learn more about growing your own seedlings check out our Seed Starting Simplified course.

-As you yearly garden plan comes together make notes and put together a schedule of the actual dates you will be planting out in your garden.
+As your yearly garden plan comes together make notes and put together a schedule of the actual dates you will be planting out in your garden.
 We all have busy lives and having a planting schedule that you can transfer to your calendar is a great way to keep your garden on track.